 Instructions

 - Heat the oil in large skillet over medium-high heat.
-Add onion and sauté until soft, about 5 minutes.
+Add onion and cook it until soft and translucent, stirring occasionally, about 5 minutes.Â

 - Crumble the tofu into the skillet, keeping it as chunky as you like.
-Cook about 2 minutes, or until it begins to brown.
-Be careful, as tofu that's been frozen tends to burn quicker.
+Stir to coat the tofu in spices.
+Cook everything for about 2 minutes, or until the tofu begins to brown.
+Be careful, as tofu that's been frozen tends to burn quicker.Â

-Add the bell pepper to the skillet and cook about 2 minutes more, until it begins to get tender.
+- Stir in the bell pepper and cook it with the tofu for about 2 minutes, until it just begins to become tender.Â

 Long time follower, first time commenter.